“Mirror, mirror, am I an entrepreneur?” - Every would-be entrepreneur asks this question, even if not always aloud.

 Reading the biographies of successful entrepreneurs can be off-putting – since few of us reach the standards set by these paragons.
 And yet, behind the glitter of revisionism lies a simple truth: the entrepreneur’s journey begins with a single step.
 That step is a decision – partly rational, partly emotional – to make a change, to do something different, to make a difference.
 This is what being an entrepreneur ultimately is about.

-"I’m now in my fifth year in business … it’s been far from easy … but it is possible to succeed, if you research everything, listen to your customers, change your product to suit the market … it can be difficult to juggle the business and your creativity … but the key is always to listen to your customers."
+"I’m now in my sixth year in business … it’s been far from easy … but it is possible to succeed, if you research everything, listen to your customers, change your product to suit the market … it can be difficult to juggle the business and your creativity … but the key is always to listen to your customers."

 HELENA MALONE, GoldSmith